-It might be easy to assume that the move toward clean labels, wholesome ingredients and artisanal flavors would equate to more people preparing home-cooked meals from scratch.
-Consumers, however, now spend less on prepared meals at home than they do on prepackaged meals and dining.
+It’s easy to assume that the move toward clean labels, wholesome ingredients and artisanal flavors would equate to more people preparing home-cooked meals from scratch.
+Despite many families spending more time at home, the ready-made meal category is at an all-time high.

-Among those catering to this growing trend are grocery stores in the United States that feature a hot bar or ready-made food section.
-In fact, some grocery stores have even added “grocerants” where they offer restaurant-quality food in a section of their stores that resembles a restaurant setting.
-Some of these stores have found the offering to be more profitable than their overall grocery sales.
+Among those catering to this growing trend are convenience and grocery stores in the United States that feature a hot bar or ready-made food section.
+Some have even started meal delivery services.
+Many find these types of offerings to be more profitable than their overall grocery sales.

 How can food manufacturers, grocers and convenience stores cater to this growing segment of consumers and ensure freshness and quality?